ilyalishay1/Training-program-site-/README.md

 # Training-program-site-
 Not adaptive design.
-Only for computers
+Design only for computers.